targetteal/o2-pt/rule-book.md

 ## Expressing roles

-You are responsible for monitoring how your role purpose and accountabilities are expressed, and comparing that to your vision of their ideal potential expression.
+You are responsible for monitoring how your role's purpose and accountabilities are expressed, and comparing that to your vision of their ideal potential expression.
 You should identify those gaps between the current reality and a potential you sense, each one being a tension.

 You are also responsible for trying to resolve those tensions by using the authorities and other mechanisms available to you under the Game Book.